IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance_templates.html.markdown

 ```

 ## Attribute reference
-In addition to all argument reference list, you can access the following attribute references after your data source is created.
+You can access the following attribute references after your data source is created.

 - `templates` - (List of Objects) List of templates.
-	- `boot_volume` - (String) A nested block describes the boot volume configuration for the template.
+	- `boot_volume` - (List) A nested block describes the boot volume configuration for the template.

 	  Nested scheme for `boot_volume`:
 		- `delete_volume_on_instance_delete` - (String) You can configure to delete the boot volume based on instance deletion.